Last Updated on May 2, 2023

 Back in 2014 we stated that the first major Canadian financial institution to offer a No Foreign Transaction Fee credit card stood to "to take a big chunk of the Canadian market."
 This is now reality.
 Sure we had No Foreign Transaction fee cards in Canada since the late 2000s however they were from small card issuers, primarily Chase with their Marriott and Amazon cards and even the Sears cards back when they issued them.
 Then some others came along like Home Trust and HSBC who added this benefit but all in all no big bank touched upon it.
 That was until March 12, 2018 when Scotiabank introduced the Scotiabank Passport Visa Infinite card, the first No Foreign Transaction fee card from a major Canadian financial institution.

 The best overview of this card is with two simple words: well rounded.
-Scotia has done their homework with this card that launched in March 2018 to provide a little bit of everything that most Canadians want out of a travel rewards credit card.
+Scotia has done their homework with this card to provide a little bit of everything that most Canadians want out of a travel rewards credit card.
 Flexible points, insurance, benefits, airport lounge access and the biggie: No Foreign Transaction fees.

 Recommended reading: The new Scene+ program is now live, find all the details here!

-The Scotiabank Passport Visa Infinite card comes with a $150 primary card annual fee which is now becoming the norm for most Visa Infinite cards.
-But don't let that sway you as the card has lots of benefits to make up that difference from cards that are $120 and one is the first supplementary card is free.
-That means your first and second card cost you $150 versus $170 to $200 if you go with the same set up with this card's closest competitors.
+The Scotiabank Passport Visa Infinite card has a $150 primary card annual fee which is now becoming the norm for most Visa Infinite cards.
+But don't let that sway you as the card has lots of benefits to make up that difference from cards that are $120 and the first benefits is that the first supplementary card is free.
+That means your first and second card cost you $150 in total versus $170 to $200 if you go with the same set up with this card's closest competitors.
 The interest rate on the card is 20.99% on purchases.
 22.99% on cash advances, balance transfers and Scotia Credit Card Cheques.
 These rates are competitive with most everyone else on the market.
 The minimum annual income requirements for the card are $60,000 personal or $100,000 household.
 If you have a Scotiabank Ultimate Package bank account the annual fee is waived on the primary card!

 The card also provides an annual bonus of 10,000 points if you spend $40,000 or more on the card per year.
 The bonus then continues as you will earn 2,000 bonus points for every $10,000 spend after that.